 There are no hidden terms—just contact support within 30 days if you decide NordVPN isn't right for you and you'll get a full refund.
 Start your NordVPN trial here.

 Always use HTTPS when available

-If you’re visiting a website using HTTP, see if it will accept an HTTPS connection by simply tying https:// in the browser bar before the site address.
+If you’re visiting one of the few sites that still use HTTP, see if it will accept an HTTPS connection by simply tying https:// in the browser bar before the site address.
 Many websites have SSL certificates in place, but the website maintainer isn’t actively forcing visitors to use it.
-The Electronic Frontier Foundation maintains a browser add-on for Chrome, Firefox, and Opera named HTTPS Everywhere that can do this for you.
-It will try to connect to every website you visit using HTTPS without any additional action on your part.
+Better still, turn on your browser’s HTTPS-only mode.
+The Electronic Frontier Foundation provide instructions on how to do it.

 It’s worth noting that you should continue to use HTTPS even if you’re using a VPN.
 This is because an HTTPS encrypted payload can only be decrypted by the destination web server or by your own browser.
 A VPN provider will have to decrypt the VPN encryption it added to the packet, but it won’t be able to decrypt the HTTPS packet itself which means your VPN provider would only be able to collect the metadata.

 Never send form data using HTTP

 If you’re in a situation where you’re simply unable to use a VPN or HTTPS, then you should avoid sending data to a website at all.
 Specifically, this means do not fill in any form boxes or click any form buttons on a website.
 Forms send data from your computer to the web server and the most common places we see this is in login forms, contact forms, and other pages that collect information from you.

 Any time you send data to a website using unencrypted HTTP, that data is clearly visible to an observer.
 The first screenshot in this section illustrates how easy it is to see my username and password in an HTTP packet; any information you send over HTTP will be equally visible.